Last updated date: 27-Apr-2023

 How do you prepare for the surgery?

 During the consultation, preoperative photographic evidence will be gathered, as well as answers to any of your procedure-related queries.
-According to Medical Board of Australia rules, a cooling down period of at least 7 days will be provided.
 If you have any more questions, a second or future appointment may be scheduled.

 How long does the recovery take?